Business and investor visas for Sydney and NSW

 All non-Australian citizens require a visa to live and do business in NSW.
 There is no better time to make the move and take advantage of the growing economy and abundant opportunities available in Sydney and NSW.

 Sydney and NSW offer an internationally competitive and compelling location for potential business and investor visa applicants.

 When you base your business or your workforce in NSW, you’ll have access to a wonderful quality of life and a dynamic business environment.
 NSW really is a world-class destination and the ideal place to launch into the future.

 Below, we’ve included links to the NSW Business and Skilled Migration Program to help you make the leap.

 Types of business and investment visas

-The NSW Business and Skilled Migration Program has been established to support the NSW economy by attracting skilled business and investor migrants to NSW and nominating them to the Commonwealth for a visa.
+The NSW Business and Skilled Migration Program has been established to support the NSW economy by attracting business and investor migrants as well as world class talent to NSW and providing them access to permanent residency.